AshleyF/FScheme/Docs/intro.md

 ## Tokenizer

-I kind of hate these kind of state machine parsers.
+I kind of hate these sort of state machine parsers.
 Later I’ll come back and redo this as parser combinators or lex/yacc, etc. but for now it’s simple enough (just strings, numbers and symbols):

 ``` fsharp
 open System